KunyiLockeLin/AnemoneerEngine/README.md

   - Setting: data/config.xml
   - Input:
     - "esc" : Close the program.
     - "+" : Add a new viewport.
-The maximum number of viewport is nine.
     - "-" : Remove the last viewport.
     - "1"~"9" : Choose a viewport to control its camera.
     - "Up","Down","Left","Right","W","A","S","D","Q","E","Z","C","X","MouseLeftMove","MouseRightMove" : Move the camera.